 Pay attention to the marine gallery!
 Its walls are decorated with precious stones, marble and shells.

 This is another of Potsdam's most charming castles.
-It dates back to the 19th century and has spectacular views over the Havel River - be warned, you won't stop taking pictures!
+It dates back to the 19th century and has spectacular views over the Havel River.
+I warn you that you will not stop taking pictures!

 The Dutch Quarter

 This is one of the most peculiar places in Potsdam.
-In the eighteenth century many Dutch workers and craftsmen who came to work in the city at the invitation of King Frederick William I settled here.
+In the 18th century, many Dutch workers and craftsmen who came to work in the city at the invitation of King Frederick William I settled here.

 It is affectionately called "little Amsterdam" because its reddish brick buildings are very reminiscent of those in the capital of the Netherlands.
 In fact, the Dutch themselves came to feel at home here and if you have visited Amsterdam you can certainly understand them.

 This bridge has an amazing history.
-Located over the waters of the Have River, during the Cold War it became a kind of border for the USSR and the United States in which they carried out their respective exchanges of prisoners and spies captured by the adversary.
+Located over the waters of the Have River, during the Cold War it became a sort of border for the USSR and the United States where they carried out their respective exchanges of prisoners and spies captured by the adversary.
 Curious, isn't it?
 That's where it gets its peculiar name, and also from the many movies about spies that have been filmed here.

 During the tour you will have the opportunity to stroll through the beautiful old town of Potsdam.
 A place that despite having suffered several bombings during World War II was later restored to regain its former grandeur.

-As an "Imperial City" it preserves a very well maintained and really beautiful historical center.
-King Frederick II "the Great" had a weakness for this town, so he devoted much effort to beautify it and turn it into a place worthy of admiration by building many palaces and gardens.
+As an "Imperial City" it preserves a very well maintained and really beautiful historic center.
+The king Frederick II "the Great" felt weakness for this locality, for that reason he dedicated many efforts to embellish it and to turn it into a place worthy of admiration constructing multitude of palaces and gardens.

-In fact, it is said that Potsdam represents the ideal fusion between nature, history and art and in my opinion there is something true in it because who has ever visited Potsdam knows that it is a jewel.
+In fact, it is said that Potsdam represents the ideal fusion between nature, history and art and in my opinion there is some truth in it because anyone who has ever visited Potsdam knows that it is a jewel.

-Another reason to take a trip to Potsdam from Berlin is to get to know more about Europe's recent history.
-This is the site of the Potsdam Conference where the victors of World War II divided up Germany and other areas of influence.
+Another reason to take a trip to Potsdam from Berlin is to learn more about the recent history of Europe.
+Here was held the Potsdam Conference where the victors of World War II divided Germany and other areas of influence.

 If you like the historical theme, and specifically this period, you can combine the visit to Berlin and Potsdam with the visit to the concentration camp Sachsenhausen, which is also located very close to the capital of Germany.
-I tell you more about it in the post Visit Sachsenhausen concentration camp:.
+I tell you more about it in the post Visiting the Sachsenhausen concentration camp.

 How much do tickets cost?

-I recommend you to have a look at the tickets to go on a tour to Potsdam from Berlin at Hellotickets: because there are several options and the prices are quite tight.
+I recommend you to take a look at Hellotickets for tickets to go on a tour to Potsdam from Berlin because there are several options and the prices are quite tight.
 Here you can compare ticket availability, prices, schedules and guided tours.